gluefish/dbMine/README.md

   * Coldfusion/Access, 2005.
 I liked the CF version but GoDaddy discontinued support in 2011.
   * Railo/Access, 2011.
   * PHP/MySQL, 2012.
+  * Added PHP/MySQL to NetBeans environment on Lou's HP, to prepare for update/fix bugs